 In 1992, Vittoria Savio, an Italian volunteer who had spent much time in Peru, became interested in the problems of domestic workers.
 She opened her home in Cusco to girls who were battered and/or escaping from homes where they were abused.
-Vittoria, with Ronald Zárate and Josefina Condori, formed a legal NGO in 2001.
-Yana’s reference center in Cusco provides transitional housing for girl domestic workers as well as medical, psychological, legal support and education.
+Vittoria, with Ronald Zárate and Josefina Condori, formed an NGO in 2001: Centro Yanapanakusun.
+Yana’s reference center in Cusco, a city of 110,000 people in south-eastern Peru, provides transitional housing for girl domestic workers as well as medical, psychological, legal support and education.
 Yana ensures girls’ attendance at school and helps them find work with adequate pay and where they are treated with dignity.
 The organization has grown and today provides 5 pillar programs: Transitional housing for girl domestic workers; Communities (with Houses of Cultures in various rural communities); Education; Communications; and Responsible Tourism.
-Yana’s achievements include: having improved the future prospects of youth workers; a successful radio program in Cusco (ranked second regionally) and a radio and TV program in Puno, produced by youth workers; a 35% reduction in rural-urban migration by children in the communities where Yana works, education of youth workers through their night schools, and the ability to cover 35% of program costs through its hostel and tourism program.
+Yana’s achievements include: having improved the future prospects of youth workers; a successful radio program in Cusco (ranked second regionally) and a radio and TV program in Puno, produced by youth workers; a 35% reduction in rural-urban migration by children in the communities where Yana works, education of youth workers through public night schools, and the ability to cover 35% of program costs through its hostel and tourism program.
+In 2013, Yana expanded its operations to Puno.

 Primary Location: Cusco